 If you play a musical instrument, please use the practice rooms available in Warwick Arts Centre and Westwood, as the residences are not a suitable place to play instruments.

-Smoking, including electronic cigarettes is not permitted in any University building.
-In line with the University's commitment to provide a safe and healthy environment for staff and students there is a total ban on smoking in all student residences.
+Smoking or vaping, including electronic cigarettes and vaporizers is not permitted in any University building.
+In line with the University's commitment to provide a safe and healthy environment for staff and students there is a total ban on smoking/vaping in all student residences.
 This includes study bedrooms.

-You may smoke outside your residence, however, you should be more than 3 metres away from building entrances or windows where smoke may drift in.
+You may smoke/vape outside your residence, however, you should be more than 3 metres away from building entrances or windows where smoke may drift in.
 Some residences have a smoking area outside away from the block.
 Please be aware that cigarette smoke may be unpleasant for non smokers and if you wish to smoke stay well away from the blocks.
 You may be asked to smoke further away than the 3 metres limit if the smoke is drifting back through windows and doors and creating a nuisance.

 The use of electronic cigarettes is prohibited wherever smoking is prohibited.
 Cigarette waste should be disposed of properly and considerately in a safe manner.